top of page

 Why it matters: A strong barrier ages better.
 Period.
 This is about everyday skin comfort and resilience, not treating skin diseases or medical conditions.

-Pro-tip: When you put water or basic moisturizer on your skin and it stings, stop using actives and let your skin heal first.
+Pro-tip: When you put water or basic moisturiser on your skin and it stings, stop using actives and let your skin heal first.
 Don't use more acids to "fix" itching like I did.

 8) Sleep Like It’s a Skincare Treatment